modpotato/Amnesia/README.md

 # Whether the timer-based reshuffling is enabled by default
 timer-enabled: false

+# Client recipe synchronization mode:
+# "resync" - Clients will be resynced with the new recipes (default)
+# "clear" - Clients won't get any recipes
+# "vanilla" - Don't touch client recipes and let Minecraft handle it
+client-sync-mode: "resync"

 # The seed used for recipe shuffling
 # seed: 123456789